CheggEng/ecs-tools/README.md

 ### update-ecs-service
 Deploy new Docker image, update service configuration or simply bounce the service.
 This tool creates a new Task Definition revision, and update the ECS service to use this new revision.
 If configured, **update-ecs-service** will wait for the deployment to complete.
-While waiting, this tool will poll ECS service events, so you see deployment goes and what's exactly happening with the service.
+While waiting, this tool will poll ECS service events, so you see how the deployment goes and what's exactly happening with the service.

 ```
   --cluster CLUSTER     ECS Cluster name